KITTEL Investigations and Appeals

 However, we have success in stopping the decision in the first place by providing substantial evidence to the standard that would be presented to Tribunal.
 That evidence, in effect, shows HMRC that they are unlikely to be successful at Tribunal.

-There are 3 principals that need to be followed in order to be successful in an MTIC Tribunal appeal:
+There are 3 principals that need to be followed in order to be successful in an MTIC/Kittel Tribunal appeal:

 Do you need a specialist tax barrister (counsel)?